-In order to facilitate the markets’ need for physical delivery of energy, standards to ensure reliable operations of the grid may also be required.
-The Scope and Charter of the organization must not place either one of these needs subservient to the other.
-In the context of a standards setting organization, business practices and commercial standards should be focused on standards the marketplace must adhere to when a transaction is enabled by an operator(s) of the grid.
+Recognizing the critical nature of the electricity industry, standards to ensure reliable operations of the grid are required.
+The Scope and Charter of the standard setting organization (SSO) must not place reliability above commercial matters nor should it place commercial matters above reliability.
+Rather, they should complement each other in the same manner in which they are inextricably linked.
+In the context of a SSO, business practices, reliability rules and commercial standards should be focused on standards the marketplace must adhere to when a transaction is enabled by the RTO, as well as the manner in which an RTO utilizes market mechanisms to maintain reliability..
 This market interface with physical operation requirements is the inextricable link between markets and reliability.

-The standards and procedures for the facilitation of physical transactions that the marketplace wishes to enable may be referred to as “business practices” or “commercial standards”.
+The standards and procedures for the facilitation of physical transactions that the marketplace wishes to enable may be referred to as “business practices” or “commercial standards.”
 These terms should not be confused with similar terms that may be used for commercial standards that do not require physical delivery on the grid.
-Some examples of the relevant business practices that are inextricably tied to physical reliability standards and requirements are transmission reservations, tagging, and scheduling, and transaction curtailment procedures.
+Some examples of the relevant business practices that are inextricably tied to physical reliability standards and requirements are transmission reservations, tagging and scheduling, and transaction curtailment procedures.
+The SSO may attempt to develop other business standards that are divorced from physical operations, such as financial contract language or credit standards.

 The Standards Approval and Development Process

-Enron believes that any standards and procedures for reliability impacts the marketplace.
+Enron believes that any standards and procedures for reliability impact the marketplace.
 Under this premise, fair representation and voting is essential to building true consensus standards.
 All relevant segments of the wholesale electric industry should be represented.
 No one segment should be able to dominate and control the outcome in the standards approval process.
 In addition, segments should not be defined and populated in such a way as to provide a single interest with repetitious votes.
-Each segment should be able to stand alone with distinct interests in the industry.
+Each segment should be able to stand alone, with distinct interests in the industry.

 Authority of the Standards Setting Organization

 Enron believes that deference to the standards setting organization comes by way of demonstrating to the regulating bodies that it is able to produce consensus proposals.
-FERC and applicable regulatory authorities will provide enforcement authority for the standards.
+FERC will provide enforcement authority for the standards.
 This is essential to ensure a right of appeal over any proposed standard since it is not always clear whether a standard has an impact over commerce, which is within the purview of regulatory authorities.
 Fair representation in the organization will ensure regulators that the proposed standards coming out of the organization are consensus agreements and will result in few to no protests at the regulatory authority.

 Membership of the Standards Setting Organization

 Membership must be open for any interested party.
-The definitions of the segments should accommodate any party with a relevant interest to the standards within the scope and charter of the organization.
+The definitions of the segments should accommodate any party with a relevant interest to the standards within the Scope and Charter of the organization.

 Funding of the Standards Setting Organization

 Funding should be fair and allocated to all users of the grid.
-The funding mechanism itself should not influence the decisions of the standards setting organization, its board, nor should it drive the composition of committees or the outcome of votes.
+The funding mechanism itself should neither influence the decisions of the standards setting organization and its board nor drive the composition of committees or the outcome of votes.

+Conclusion

-These are some of the key requirements that must be fulfilled by a standards setting organization that can be supported by Enron.
-Enron realizes that these are tough issues and they cannot be resolved in a short time frame, but Enron also realizes that a standards setting organization must move quickly to resolve these issues as Regional Transmission Operators and the marketplace cannot wait for the right organization to be put in place.
+These are some of the key requirements that must be addressed before Enron can support any standards setting organization.
+Enron realizes that these are difficult issues and may not be resolved in a short time frame.
+However, Enron believes that a SSO must move as quickly as possible to resolve these issues, as Regional Transmission Operators and the marketplace cannot wait for the right organization to be put in place.
+We encourage NERC to continue working to develop strategies for addressing these needs.